RickyWanga/CalcoloSupernovae/README.md

 # CalcoloSupernovae
-ortran scripts for data analysis of Supernovae EM waves activity, and light spectrum analysis
+Fortran scripts for data analysis of Supernovae EM waves activity, and light spectrum analysis